U.S. Unveils Rules for Tax Credits on Low-Carbon Hydrogen, Leaves Questions on Nuclear Power

 Credit: Hydrogen Web

-The has introduced proposed rules on Friday outlining how energy companies can access tax credits worth billions of dollars for the production of low-carbon hydrogen using new clean energy sources.
+The has introduced proposed rules on Friday outlining how energy companies can access tax credits worth billions of dollars for the production of low-carbon using new clean energy sources.
 However, uncertainties persist, particularly regarding the role of nuclear power in benefiting from these credits.

 The tax credit, ranging from 60 cents to $3 per kilogram, will be determined based on the life-cycle greenhouse gas emissions associated with the power source used in hydrogen production, as detailed in the 128-page proposal from the Treasury Department.

-John Podesta, a climate adviser, underscored the importance of the proposed 45V clean energy hydrogen production tax credit, stating it is a crucial element in the strategy to attract private investment across sectors, build a clean energy economy, and address the climate crisis.
+John Podesta, a White House climate adviser, underscored the importance of the proposed 45V clean energy hydrogen production tax credit, stating it is a crucial element in the strategy to attract private investment across sectors, build a clean energy economy, and address the climate crisis.

 To qualify for the credit, hydrogen producers must demonstrate the use of clean electricity generated within three years of a hydrogen plant going into service.
 Seeking feedback from the nuclear industry and other low-carbon power generators, the Biden administration aims to clarify how existing plants could benefit over the next two months.